Headlines, op-ed prompt staff protests at NY Times, Inquirer

 Cotton told Fox News Channel that the protest exposed the hypocrisy of liberals who “go into meltdown” when exposed to views they disagree with.
 He commended the newspaper for publishing his piece.

-Days earlier, the Time was criticized for a bland early edition headline on a story about peaceful demonstrators being forced away from the White House for a Trump photo-op.
+Days earlier, the Times was criticized for a bland early edition headline on a story about peaceful demonstrators being forced away from the White House for a Trump photo-op.
 The original headline, “As Chaos Spreads, Trump Vows to ‘End it All’” was later changed to ”Trump Threatens to Send Troops into States.”

 The Inquirer headline was over a piece by architecture critic Inga Saffron, who worried that buildings damaged in violence over the past week could “leave a gaping hole in the heart of Philadelphia.”